nhatthaiquang-agilityio/dapr-publish-subscribe/README.md

 # DAPR: publish and subscribe messages example
-Example: Distributed Application Runtime(DAPR) Publish and Subscriber messages via RabbitMQ
+Example: Distributed Application Runtime(DAPR) Publish and Subscriber messages
     - Using .NET7
+    - Using RabbitMQ on local
-    - Using AzureServiceBus(branch:AzureServiceBus)
+    - Using AzureServiceBus

 ### Requirements
 ----------------